Timo Bernhard: Early career

 Bernhard was born in Homburg, Saarland.
 He debuted in karting in 1991.
-He finished 5th at the CIK/FIA Junior World Championship and was crowned German junior champion.
-The next two years, Bernhard was 6th and 3rd at the German Karting Championship.
-In 1998 he moved to formula cars as he joined Formula Ford, finishing 6th in both the German series and the Eurocup in 1998.
-In his last year in open-wheelers, 1999, Bernhard finished 3rd in the German Formula Ford.
+He finished fifth at the CIK/FIA Junior World Championship and was crowned German junior champion.
+The next two years, Bernhard was sixth and third at the German Karting Championship.
+In 1998, he moved to formula cars as he joined Formula Ford, finishing sixth in both the German series and the Eurocup in 1998.
+In his last year in open-wheelers, 1999, Bernhard finished third in the German Formula Ford.

 Sports cars

-For 2000, Bernhard drove in Porsche Supercup as a UPS Porsche Junior driver, finishing 3rd in the championship.
-In 2001, he made his American Le Mans Series debut at the 12 Hours of Sebring, where he finished 2nd in the GT class with Randy Pobst and Christian Menzel, driving for Alex Job Racing.
+For 2000, Bernhard drove in Porsche Supercup as a UPS Porsche Junior driver, finishing third in the championship.
+In 2001, he made his American Le Mans Series debut at the 12 Hours of Sebring, where he finished second in the GT class with Randy Pobst and Christian Menzel, driving for Alex Job Racing.
 He also made four other ALMS starts, and won the Porsche Carrera Cup championship.

 2002

-In 2002 he began the season with a class win in the 24 Hours of Daytona for The Racer's Group.
+In 2002, Bernhard began the season with a class win in the 24 Hours of Daytona for The Racer's Group.
 He then finished second overall at the 24 Hours Nürburgring driving for Alzen Motorsport.
 The crowning achievement of the year was winning the GT class at the 24 Hours of Le Mans, with Kevin Buckler and Lucas Luhr.
-He also finished 3rd in the Carrera Cup, and won his first ALMS race (with Jörg Bergmeister) and finished 4th in the championship.
+He also finished third in the Carrera Cup, and won his first ALMS race (with Jörg Bergmeister) and finished fourth in the championship.

 2003

 Bernhard began the season by winning the 24 Hours of Daytona outright in a Porsche 911 GT3-RS, driving with Buckler, Michael Schrom, and Bergmeister.
-Bernhard and Bergmeister won 3 ALMS races, including Petit Le Mans, and finished second in the championship.
-He also finished 3rd at the Nürburgring 24 Hours.
+Bernhard and Bergmeister won three ALMS races, including Petit Le Mans, and finished second in the championship.
+He also finished third at the Nürburgring 24 Hours.

 2004

 In 2004, Bernhard again partnered with Jörg Bergmeister in the ALMS.
 The duo took six wins from nine starts and won the GT class driver's championship.
 Their successes included class wins at Sebring and Petit Le Mans, both time joined by Sascha Maassen.
-Bernhard also finished 4th overall and 2nd in class in the Spa 24 Hours.
-He finished on the podium at the Nürburgring 24 Hours for the 3rd straight year, finishing in third in a Manthey Racing Porsche.
+Bernhard also finished fourth overall and second in class in the Spa 24 Hours.
+He finished on the podium at the Nürburgring 24 Hours for the third straight year, finishing in third in a Manthey Racing Porsche.

 2005

 Bernhard joined Romain Dumas in the ALMS for 2005.
 They scored four class wins, and Bernhard won four poles, but finished second in the championship.
-Dumas also finished 2nd in the GT2 class at the 24 Hours of Le Mans, driving with Jörg Bergmeister and Patrick Long.
+Dumas also finished second in the GT2 class at the 24 Hours of Le Mans, driving with Jörg Bergmeister and Patrick Long.